Road Safety Charity Highlights Importance of Managing Young Drivers At Work

 Brake believes that there is room to improve the statistics by companies and in particular, companies with fleets of vehicles, carrying out routine risk assessments of young drivers and recording the detail of crashes along with information about the involvement of the young employed driver.

-This information can then be used to help highlight the risks and make effective decisions about future, ultimately lowering the level of accidents.
+This information can then be used to help highlight the risks and make effective decisions about the future, ultimately lowering the level of accidents.

 A large portion of road crashes in the UK can be attributed to people in general driving for the purpose of work.
 This could be someone driving on company business; a chauffeur; a van or truck driver.